Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Introduction

-In providing a complete understanding of thermal quenches, our results demonstrate that the plateau reduces to a finite size effect in the presence of interactions of finite range.
+Our results further demonstrate that the plateau reduces to a finite size effect when considering a model with solely finite-range interactions between monopoles.
 Hence, the experimental observation of a metastable plateau corresponding to a finite density of noncontractible pairs in spin ice is direct evidence of the long-range nature of the interactions between the monopoles.
 This adds one important experimental avenue to study these interactions, whose range has thus far been probed only via the field-dependence of unbinding of monopole pairs~\cite{Paulsen2016}, and indirectly via the appearance of a liquid-gas phase diagram~\cite{Castelnovo2008}.

 Our findings are particularly timely thanks to the recent experimental claim that a state rich in noncontractible pairs can be generated in classical spin ice materials {\DTO} and {\HTO}~\cite{Paulsen2016} using a so-called avalanche quench protocol~\cite{Paulsen2014}.